jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 As Europe went through the Renaissance, the Age of Science, the Age of Enlightenment, the invaders were increasingly gone, freshwater was available, the roads were clean, the markets were busy.
 The once Protagoinst Kings, were now merely executives of extensive and bureaucratic civilized governments.

 The only thing that didn't change was the culture of royalty.
 The leaders had the title of king but were no longer protagonists.
-They became villains protecting their privilege, who refused to let society grow out of the "nobles divine right to rule", and thus became Antagonist Kings.
+Instead they lived lavishly, and outright refused to let society grow out of the "nobles divine right to rule" philosophy.
+Society's leaders thus became Antagonist Kings.

 ## Antagonist Kings

 By the time Europe entered the Renaissance, the system had done its job.
 The nobles were no longer protagonists, but merely ordinary people who happened to be born with "noble blood."
 For the most part, they only waged war against each other, and usually only for personal glory, or "gloire" as they called it.
 Otherwise, they sat atop a hierarchy who paid no taxes, did not work, and answered to no one.
-These antagonist nobles used relative peace and prosperity to replace armor with dresses, churches with cathedrals, castles with palaces, and battlefields with banquets and balls.
+These antagonist nobles used peace and prosperity to replace armor with dresses, churches with cathedrals, and castles with palaces.

 Loving life, and without opposition, these nobles conned the people, and themselves, with art and spectacle.
 They lived inside a self-important culture, where increasing weird behavior, childish gossip, and useless titles, was the norm.

 And they distracted the people with spectacle.
-Brilliant cathedrals, royal palaces, and terrible and meaningless wars like the Thirty Years War, kept the masses occupied.
-Like franchise movies, all these spectacles got more intense, and so kept the story interesting.
+Brilliant cathedrals, royal palaces, and terrible and meaningless wars like the Thirty Years War, all helped to keep the masses occupied.
+Like franchise movies, all these spectacles got more intense, to keep the same old story of "noble divinity" interesting.

-Visit European castles and extravagant palaces, modest churches, and brilliant cathedrals, and you'll see the transformation civilization had from classic stories to spectacle in Europe's buildings.
-Compare the clothes of armored clad [Charles Martel](https://en.wikipedia.org/wiki/Charles_Martel), and the dress-wearing [Louis XVI](https://en.wikipedia.org/wiki/Louis_XVI_of_France), and you'll see the transformation from heroic protagonist to self-important Antagonist Kings.
+Visit European castles and extravagant palaces, modest churches, and brilliant cathedrals, and you'll see the transformation civilization had from classic stories to spectacle yourself.
+Compare the clothes of armored clad [Charles Martel](https://en.wikipedia.org/wiki/Charles_Martel), and the dress-wearing [Louis XVI](https://en.wikipedia.org/wiki/Louis_XVI_of_France), and you'll easily see the transformation from heroic protagonists to self-important Antagonist Kings.

-These ordinary people, with no personal achievements, took credit for the accomplishments of civilization, as though they, themselves, were the player god responsible for it all.
+Antagonists Kings were had no personal achievements, but took credit for the accomplishments of civilization, as though they, themselves, were the player god responsible for it all.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/LavishIncomparableBumblebee' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

 _Louis XIV (1643-1715) spent an estimated 50% of France's annual Gross National Product on building and maintaining his Palace at Versailles.
 And he didn't even pay taxes.
 He was a self-described god on earth.
-I love to think about what Protagonist Kings would feel if they time-traveled to see this opulence._
+I love to think about what Protagonist Kings would feel if they time-traveled to see this opulence.
+Credit: ._

-Most of society's money went to the leaders and wasn't re-invested to help win the game of civilization.
+Most of society's money went to the leaders vanity and wasn't re-invested to help win the game of civilization.
 Main Street became increasingly unhappy as frontline problems piled up.
-Their houses were still thatched, and they did manual labor all day.
+Their houses were still thatched, hands still worn, and they did manual labor all day.
 They even paid all the taxes but were still banned from advancing in official society.

-Feudalism became a caste system.
+Antagonist Kings turned Feudalism into a caste system.

 The leaders fought against distributing the benefits of an advancing civilization to the people doing the work on the frontline.
 We thus rightfully call Antagonist Kings, Darth King.
 The nobles lost the plot of their own stories.
-They turned their people from player gods into extras.
+They turned their people from players gods into extras.

 Trying to keep society in the Medieval Age forever sent Darth King's civilizations into revolutions, and cost him his head.

-## Repeat Story
+## Angels and Demons On Our Shoulders

 I'm not sure if you know this Stargazer, but the Devil was once an angel.
 The angel Lucifer was his name.
 He lived with God up in the clouds with the rest of the heavenly beings.
-These angels were tasked to educate us mortals about virtue, morality, and ethics so we can become protagonists and player gods.
+These angels were tasked to educate us about virtue, morality, and ethics so we can become protagonists and player gods.

-Following God's Will helps us win the game.

 But Lucifer rejected God's teachings.
 He grew vain, greedy, and deceptive.
-Soon he even challenged God's supremacy.
+Soon he even challenged God's will.
 In response, God threw Lucifer down from Heaven to be the Dark Lord of Hell.

 Free from God, Lucifer grew his evil powers.
-Soon he was the Devil, who taught humanity the vanity, greed, hubris, selfishness they'd need to become antagonists and extras.
+Soon he was the Devil, who taught humanity the vanity, greed, hubris, and selfishness they'd need to become antagonists and extras.

 But Lucifer kept his angelic form.

-The same way anyone can be a saint, anyone can be a demon.
+So, while anyone can be a saint, anyone can also be a demon.
 That is why the choice of good and evil, protagonist and antagonist, extra and player god, rest on our shoulders; always attracting us to either side.

 The trick for humanity is to resist our demons and embrace our angels.
 That's how we can be player gods who do what's best for ourselves and help society prosper.

+## Mistaken Heroes

 Angels and demons are the Christian tales of good and evil.
-I'm sure many religions share a similar story.
-The point is the story of Lucifer echoed throughout human literature.
+Most religions share a similar story though.
+The story of Lucifer even echoes throughout human literature.
 Harry Potter's Lord Voldermort, The Lord of the Rings Lord Sauron, and Star War's Lord Vader were all once heroes.
 Each grew evil because they were unwilling to give up their power; they were corrupted by ambitions of lifelong supremacy.

-It's probably so prevalent in our religions and literature because it's so common in humanity; power often corrupts.
+The story of vanity, greed, and hubris is probably so prevalent in our religions and literature because it's so common in humanity; power often corrupts.
 Absolute power corrupts absolutely.

-Darth King actually thought he was an angel.
+Darth King thought he was an angel.

 No joke.
 During the Age of Enlightenment, philosophers like Voltaire, Hume, and Rousseau were writing about improving humanity with ideals of freedom and compassion.
-Believe it or not, the nobility liked these ideals.
+Believe it or not, the nobility liked these values.

-After all, these leaders believed they were protectors of their flock.
-Absolute monarchs with the power of life and death over their subjects, such as Frederick I, Emperor Joseph II, and Catherine II, called themselves "enlighten monarchs."
+After all, the leaders believed they were protectors of their flock.
+That's why monarchs with the absolute power of life and death over their subjects, such as Frederick I, Emperor Joseph II, and Catherine II, called themselves "enlighten monarchs."

 The trending royal mentality was, "Everything for the people, nothing by the people."